MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/connect-to-starknet.md

 ### 1. Set up the project

-If you don't have an existing React project set up, you can create a new [React project](https://create-react-app.dev/) project with TypeScript and set up the necessary dependencies for working with Starknet.
+If you don't have an existing React project set up, you can use [Create React App](https://create-react-app.dev/) to set up a new React project with TypeScript.

-Create a new directory called `get-starknet-dapp` with a basic React app using TypeScript:
+Create a new project named `get-starknet-dapp`:

 <Tabs>
 <TabItem value="yarn" label="Yarn" default>